keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

   </summary>

   <div class="textbook" markdown="1" style="margin-top: 1.5rem;">
 The S-clock is not set to zero.
 It is self-priming---set one tick ahead to the S<sub>1</sub> excited state.
 Rather than the clock resting in a 'ground-state'---where all manganese metals hold their stable electron count---electrons are transferred out of the cluster to tyrosine residues placed nearby.
 The oxygen evolving complex is capable of self-priming in the complete dark: a powerful cluster of manganese ions that have already been destabilised from their +II configuration by donating electrons to the cluster oxygens and surrounding protein.
+A primed cannon to bring forth the apocalypse of a furnace world.

 Lying in wait until morning, when the next bombardment of photons can push the cluster to higher and higher charge states, and pass a redline.
 Some propose a 'firing pin' manganese ion reaches an [outrageous **+V charge**](https://doi.org/10.1021/jacs.4c14543) in the <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> state.
 [Detailed computational work](https://doi.org/10.1016/j.bbabio.2012.10.006) suggests the water molecules are slowly deprotonated and <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> creates an 'armed bullet' of an oxyl radical (O$$^{\bullet-}$$).
 The <span style="font-weight: bold; color: #BA575C;">S<sub>4</sub></span> state is so fleeting [not even kilometer-long X-ray Free-Electron Lasers (XFELs)](https://doi.org/10.59717/j.xinn-life.2024.100068) [can detect it](https://doi.org/10.1038/s41586-018-0681-2).
 It triggers a violently reactive reset; ripping **four** electrons from water to replenish the cluster in *femto* (10<sup>–15</sup>) seconds; joining oxo-oxyl groups with a missing spin-aligned electron each to form the triplet •O–O• bond; and exhaling oxygen into the environment.
 The manganese oxide cluster's magnetic moment acts as a **spin template**, ensuring the cell doesn't incinerate itself with a singlet.
 This process is tightly coordinated to avoid creation of cell-destroying peroxide (H<sub>2</sub>O<sub>2</sub>) or superoxide (O$$_{2}^{\bullet-}$$) species.